raphaelpalacio/CS370Project/README.md

 ## How to Use

-1. Login into our app using your own login creditions, Google, or Github.
+1. Login into our app using your own login creditions.
 2. After making an account, login and check out our Pomodoro page where you will find a timer, study sessions, and a to-do list
 3. When you are ready, download the chrome extention, block the websites that distract, and begin your study session!